 - There is a lot of competition over good properties so keep an open mind as it’s not realistic to find a property that checks off everything on your list of preferences.
 Distinguishing your deal-breakers and priorities in your preferences is a game-changer on your search journey.

-- For the singles: it is very hard to find a nice one-bedroom apartment closer to city centres.
+- For the singles: it is very hard to find a nice one-bedroom apartment closer to city centers.
 If you have a tighter budget, consider renting out a studio as well.

 - Plan and set time apart.
 Expect at least 2 months to find a house.
 It is safe to presume that you will need time and it’s better to start early.